 DESCRIPTION FEES

-LABORATORY COURSE 2 100.00
+LABORATORY COURSE 100.00

 Dental Assistant with Expanded Functions,

 Nursing,

 Pharmacy Technician, and

 Physical Therapist Assistant

 Other Programs 75.00

 PRACTICE/SIMULATION COURSE

 Nursing programs (undergraduate and graduate) 150.00

 Other Programs 100.00

 TECHNOLOGY RESOURCES AND ADMINISTRATIVE 100.00

 SERVICES

 REGISTRAR 25.00

-ELECTRONIC DEVICE 3 270.00 - 340.00
+ELECTRONIC DEVICE 175.00

-INTERNET ACCESS 3 75.00
+INTERNET ACCESS 75.00

 GRADUATION FEE (Graduation gown not included) 100.00

-1 Audit students will pay 50% of the tuition and fees described above.
+&lt;sup>1 Audit students will pay 50% of the tuition and fees described above.

-2 Does not apply to fully virtual labs.
+&lt;sup>2 Does not apply to fully virtual labs.

-3 The student may choose to exclude this charge.
-The electronic device fee varies depending on the device model and applies only to the term in which the student receives the equipment and is not refundable unless the student returns the equipment unused (sealed box) or the personnel authorized by the institution certify defect.
+&lt;sup>3 The student may choose to exclude this charge.
+The electronic device fee applies only to the term in which the student receives the equipment and is not refundable unless the student returns the equipment unused (sealed box) or the personnel authorized by the institution certify defect.
 The Internet access fee applies to each term that the student receives service and represents a monthly fee of \$25.00.
 Equipment is subject to availability.